spatialos/UnrealGDK/SpatialGDK/Documentation/content/authority.md

 In the GDK, a server-worker is authoritative over an Actor if it has authority over the [schema]({{urlRoot}}/content/glossary#schema) [component]({{urlRoot}}/content/glossary#spatialos-component) `Position`.

-So, in the SpatialOS GDK multiserver scenario, authority looks like this:
+So, in the GDK multiserver scenario, authority looks like this:

 Actor on **authoritative server-worker**: